5 ways to boost your energy levels

 What you can do: Studies show that turning off all screens 30 minutes before bedtime and doing regular exercise can help you fall asleep faster and sleep longer.
 You may also want to add in a warm Epsom-salt bath at night, as magnesium has been found to help improve sleep and reduce stress.

 For extra help, the Sleepfit app can help identify sleep issues, recommend improvements and offer access to personalised tools.
-Eligible members with hospital or extras cover* can get a 20% discount on a 12-month Sleepfit subscription.
+Eligible members with hospital or extras cover* can get a free 12-month Sleepfit subscription.

 How to boost your energy when your mental load is out of control